Camino de Santiago, Days 2 & 3

 A few kilometers later, we passed through the cutest little village of Auritz.
 In the Basque country the villages were beautiful.
 They had painted shutters, window boxes full of flowers and cobblestone sidewalks.

 I wished we had walked further the day before so we could have stayed in this cute little town.
-I was soon to find out that I was going to have this dilemma all along the Camino, since so many of the towns were charming and unique.
+I was soon to find out that I would have this dilemma all along the Camino, since so many of the towns were charming and unique.

 For most of the day we walked downhill.
 It was extremely hot and many of the miles seemed to be through rocky dried up creek beds.
 We walked with Park, one of the South Korean men we had met.
 Scott was proud to say “An young ha say yo” (Hello) as we greeted him.
 We asked where his friend was and he said they had only just met when we did.
 The other young man was actually running the Camino, and we never saw him again.
 As for Park, he became a daily fixture in our lives.
 He was a faster walker, but had set his phone alarm to remind him every hour to take a ten minute rest.
 So, we passed each other back and forth throughout the day.